 Effective December 27, 2012, the Company entered into agreements (the "2012 Notes Payable Extension Agreement") with certain convertible note holders regarding twenty-five convertible notes in the aggregate amount of \$2,037,249 in principal and \$719,187 in accrued interest.
-Pursuant to the 2012 Notes Payable Extension Agreement, the maturity date of each note and accrued interest was extended to February 1, 2014 (unless the original maturity date is beyond the extended date, in which case the original maturity date will not change); the expiration date of each warrant associated with each of the notes was extended to August 1, 2015 (unless the original expiration date of each warrant was beyond August 1, 2015, in which case the original expiration date will not change); the minimum conversion price of the note and accrued interest, in the case of any adjustment to such price, was set to be \$0.05 per share (post reverse-split).
-The Company also agreed that for as long as the convertible notes are held by the existing note holders, it will not issue any common stock or other securities convertible into or exercisable for shares of common stock at a price of less than \$0.05 per share (post reverse-split).
+Pursuant to the 2012 Notes Payable Extension Agreement, the maturity date of each note and accrued interest was extended to February 1, 2014 (unless the original maturity date is beyond the extended date, in which case the original maturity date of each warrant was beyond August 1, 2015, in which case the original expiration date of each warrant was beyond August 1, 2015, in which case the original expiration date will not change); the minimum conversion price of the note and accrued interest, in the case of any adjustment to such price, was set to be \$0.05 per share.
+The Company also agreed that for as long as the convertible notes are held by the existing note holders, it will not issue any common stock or other securities convertible into or exercisable for shares of common stock at a price of less than \$0.05 per share.
 Accordingly, the conversion option and warrants were reclassified from liability to equity since the conversion and exercise prices were fixed and all other conditions were met to classify the conversion feature and warrants as equity.